Skip to content

 How to Plan an Out of Africa Trip

-How to Plan an Out of Africa Trip – Guide From a Global Traveler
+How to Plan an Out of Africa Trip – Guide From a Global Traveller

-A fervent Kenyan traveler says budget, language, and travel insurance are the most important considerations when planning for an out of Africa trip.
+A fervent Kenyan traveller says budget, language, and travel insurance are the most important considerations when planning for an out-of-Africa trip.
 When it comes to packing clothes, she prefers acquiring new ones when visiting.

-A while back, I caught up with a young enthusiastic Kenyan traveler who was willing to share some tips to consider when planning a trip out of Africa.
+A while back, I caught up with a young, enthusiastic Kenyan traveller who was willing to share some tips to consider when planning a trip out of Africa.

 Here is what Lillian Ruby shared with The African Exponent in an email interview.

-The African Exponent: What are the key things that one should have before preparing for a trip to a country out of Africa?
+The African Exponent: What are the key things that one should have before preparing for a trip to a country outside of Africa?

 TAE: When you say “there’s work to be done,” do you mean visa and passport?
 What other things should one consider?

 LR: Yes.
-Visas are needed to visit many nations around the world, and the application process varies greatly from country to country.
-So, you need to apply for a visa after checking out a country’s requirements.
+Visas are required to visit many countries around the world, and the application process varies greatly from country to country.
+Therefore, you need to apply for a visa after checking out a country’s requirements.

 Also important to consider when planning for a trip is your passport.
-It must be valid for at least six months after entering a foreign country, though; some nations will let you get away with less.
+It must be valid for at least six months after entering a foreign country, although some nations may accept a shorter validity period.
 If its expiration date is approaching, you’ll need to renew your passport before your next overseas trip.

 Critical to a trip is your finances.
 Apart from the fee needed to process your travel documents, you might be required to produce bank statements as well.

-When applying for visa, I have had to produce my bank statement.
-This is surety that one has adequate money to avoid being stranded in a foreign country.
-Most of the embassies will always need to scrutinize bank statements.
-So, ensure you have enough money in your account before applying for a visa.
+When applying for a visa, I have been required to provide my bank statement.
+This is a surety that one has sufficient funds to avoid being stranded in a foreign country.
+Most of the embassies will always need to scrutinise bank statements.
+Ensure you have adequate funds in your account before applying for a visa.

 Consider learning about the exchange rates and the general cost of items in the country(ies) you will be visiting.
-This gives you some sense of how much you’re going to spend while on the trip.
+This gives you an idea of how much you’ll spend during the trip.

 Need I mention the vaccines or medications you need to take as precaution against various diseases?
 Some countries have outlined the medical precautions that you need to observe before landing there.

-Most importantly, have at least one color copy of your passport’s ID page stored somewhere safe and separate from your passport.
+Most importantly, have at least one colour copy of your passport’s ID page stored in a safe and separate location from your passport.
 You should also make copies of any visas that pertain to your current travels.

-TAE: I have found that learning a language of your destination makes the experiences even more enjoyable.
-Would you advise travelers to learn a few local phrases?
+TAE: I have found that learning the language of your destination makes the experiences even more enjoyable.
+Would you advise travellers to learn a few local phrases?

 LR: Absolutely.
-It is best practice to learn basic phrases like “Hello,” “Thank you,” and “Where is the bathroom?”
+It is best practice to learn basic phrases such as “Hello,” “Thank you,” and “Where is the bathroom?”
 However, the more you can say in the local tongue, the better.

 TAE: When packing for your trips, what factors do you consider and why?